-If you already have a plan in your head it’s cool to write it down, and after that – visit websites of other photographers who are currently running their Mini-Sessions.
+If you already have a plan in your head, it’s cool to write it down, and after that – visit the websites of other photographers who are currently running their Mini-Sessions.

 If your website is getting regular traffic, you can use the tool SimilarWeb.com to search for your “lookalike” competitors.
 Just put your address in the top form, click on the zoom icon, and scroll to the “Competitors & Similar Sites” section.

-The system will provide you with a list of websites that are similar to your photography business and you’ll get additional insight about their monthly traffic and sources of users.
+The system will provide you with a list of websites that are similar to your photography business, and you’ll get additional insight into their monthly traffic and sources of users.

 #2 - Create a Landing Page

-Everything that you're about to post on Social Media, or anywhere else needs to be linked somewhere.
+Everything you're about to post on Social Media or anywhere else needs to be linked somewhere.

-That’s why you have to create a so-called Landing Page – a place where people will be able to make use of your offer.
+That’s why you have to create a so-called Landing Page – a place where people can use your offer.

 There are many different solutions that you might implement here.